 - Color temperature: This refers to the spectrum of visible light emitted by a color display.
 Blue light is short-wavelength visible light, whereas orange and red are longer wavelength hues.
 Exposure to blue light helps keep you alert but tends to cause eye fatigue after a while; yellow to red tints are more relaxing and may be better for long-term viewing, especially at night.
 Many devices allow the user to adjust the color temperature.

 Nearly 70% of North Americans experience digital eye strain related to prolonged use of electronic devices.
 To combat these effects, Regional Eye Center recommends digital protection coatings, which act as a shield to cut the glare and filter the blue light emanating from digital screens and artificial light.

-For the greatest eye comfort, ask Ray D. Williams, OD for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
+For the greatest eye comfort, ask our team of eye doctors for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
 These can be made with or without prescription vision correction, for the benefit of those with 20/20 vision or contact lens wearers, though many people with contacts actually prefer to have alternative eyewear to use when their lenses become dry and uncomfortable from extended screen time.

 Regional Eye Center can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.

 7. Don't forget to blink

 When staring at a digital device people tend to blink up to 66% less often, and often the blinks performed during computer work are only partial which aren’t as effective at keeping the eyes moist and fresh feeling.
 Making a conscious effort to blink more while working or watching can prevent dryness and irritation.